shienlong/parallel/README.md

 - Because we're dealing with images, we're using an open source image processing library: Hadoop Image Processing Interface (HIPI) which is designed to be used with Hadoop
 - Once the data is ready, Pi@Master would then start doing the processing:
   - The images would be represented as HipiImageBundle (HIB) format.
 A HIB is a collection of images represented as a single file on the HDFS.
-  - HIB would then run through the MapReduce flow...
+  - HIB would then run through the MapReduce flow
   - ...

 **Phase 4: Result**